mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 !!! tip
     - You can reset your chart interaction filters by refreshing the page
-    - You can create a "self-interaction" by providing the source figure id as its own `target`
+    - You can create a "self-interaction" by providing the source chart id as its own `target`

 Here is an example of how to configure a figure interaction when the source is a [`Graph`][vizro.models.Graph] component.